nickbarth/multi/readme.md

 # MultiProxy

-A small multi-domain reverse Http proxy in Go.
+A small multi-domain reverse proxy in Go.

 For when Apache/Nginx is too much.